Tanks in the German Army

-This article deals with the tanks (Panzer) serving in the German Army (Deutsches Heer) throughout history, such as the World War I tanks of the Imperial German Army, the interwar and World War II tanks of the Nazi German Wehrmacht, the Cold War tanks of the West German and East German Armies, all the way to the present day tanks of the Bundeswehr.
+This article deals with the tanks (Panzer) serving in the German Army (Deutsches Heer) throughout history, such as the World War I tanks of the Imperial German Army, the interwar and World War II tanks of the Wehrmacht and Waffen-SS, the Cold War tanks of both West German and East German armies, all the way to the present day tanks of the German Army of Bundeswehr.

 Overview

-The development of tanks in World War I began as an attempt to break the stalemate which trench warfare had brought to the Western Front.
-The British and French both began experimenting in 1915, and deployed tanks in battle from 1916 and 1917 respectively.
-The Germans, on the other hand, were slower to develop tanks, concentrating on anti-tank weapons.
+The development of tanks in World War I began as an attempt to break the stalemate that trench warfare had brought to the Western Front.
+The British and French both began experimenting in 1915, and deployed tanks in battles from 1916 and 1917 respectively.
+The Germans, on the other hand, were slower to develop tanks, mainly concentrating on anti-tank weapons.

-The German response to the modest initial successes of the Allied tanks was the A7V, which, like some other tanks of the period, was based on caterpillar tracks of the type found on the American Holt Tractors.
-Initially unconvinced that tanks were a serious threat, the High Command ordered just twenty A7Vs, which took part in a handful of actions between March and October 1918.
-They suffered from numerous design faults, and Germany actually used more captured British tanks than A7Vs.
-As it became clear that the tank could play a significant role on the battlefield, Germany began working on designs for both heavy and light tanks, but only a small number of prototypes were completed by the end of the War.
+and The German response to the modest initial successes of the Allied tanks was the A7V, which, like some other tanks of the period, was based on caterpillar tracks like the one's found on the American Holt Tractors.
+Initially unconvinced that tanks were a serious threat, the German High Command only ordered just twenty A7Vs, which took part in a handful of actions between March and October 1918.
+Tho they suffered from numerous design faults, and Germany actually used captured British tanks more than A7Vs.
+As it became clear that the tank can play a significant role on the battlefield, Germany began working on designs for both heavy and light tanks, but only a small number of prototypes were completed by the end of the War.

 After the Armistice, all tanks in German hands were confiscated.
-Almost all were eventually scrapped, and the various postwar treaties forbade the former Central Powers from building or possessing tanks.
+Almost all were eventually scrapped, and the various postwar treaties forbide the former Central Powers from both building and or possessing tanks.